• Skip to main content

 The Planet Earth version…

-There are two approaches to making home made ice cream.
+There are two approaches to making homemade ice cream.
 The difference involves what is used for the base of the ice cream.
 One approach uses a custard made from egg yolks.
 The other approach uses dairy products such as marscapone and heavy cream.
 This ice cream uses the latter as I didn’t want the rich custard interfering with the “clean” taste of the gin and tonic.

 Gin and Tonic ice cream.
 Blueberry gin reduction.